isomerpages/imda-tradetrust/index.md

       announcement_items:
         - title: 26 Mar 2024 15:30 - 17:00 (GMT+8) at Singapore Academy of Law
           date: 06 June 2024
-          announcement: >
-            [Event] Reimagining the Future: Synergising Legal and Technological Innovations in Maritime Trade.
-In partnership with Singapore Academy of Law, the panel discussion will address the legal and technological challenges of digitalising the maritime trade from a multi-jurisdictional perspective.
+          announcement: "[Event] Reimagining the Future: Synergising Legal and Technological Innovations in Maritime Trade.
+In partnership with Singapore Academy of Law, the panel discussion will address the legal and technological challenges of digitalising the maritime trade from a multi-jurisdictional perspective."
-          link_text: Register for the event to find out more.
+          link_text: See more
           link_url: https://store.lawnet.com/reimagining-the-future-synergising-legal-and-technological-innovations-in-maritime-trade.html
 ---